openlibhums/memory-alpha/content/support/plugins/imports-jats.md

-title: JATS Import
+title: JATS import

-# JATS Import
+# JATS import

 The JATS import tool allows you to upload a single article as a JATS XML file or a zip (.zip) file containing one or more JATS files and their